Several ships in the United States Navy olier class fleet commemorate social justice heroes and heroines, including the USNS Henry J. Kaiser.

 Labor Day ship launchings often feted the local labor community, but trade unionism was further elevated during the war by naming Liberty ships after labor leaders.

-Five Liberty ships named after labor leaders were launched on Labor Day — September 7 — 1942, and three of them were built in Kaiser shipyards.
+Five Liberty ships named after labor leaders were launched on Labor Day — September 7, 1942, and 3 of them were built in Kaiser shipyards.
 A sixth ship (the SS Samuel Gompers) was launched on June 28, 1944.
 Seven additional ships named for Jewish American labor leaders were launched between January 21, 1944, and October 13, 1944.

 Labor took the lead in this campaign.
 In July, 1942, the Sailors' Union of the Pacific petitioned the United States Maritime Commission and the War Shipping Administration for a Liberty ship to be named in honor of Andrew Furuseth, the longtime president of their union.

 The plea was reported in the Oakland Tribune, July 14, 1942, in an article titled “Mariners ask ship to be named for union leader:”

 Members of the West Coast Local No. 90 of the National Organization of Masters, Mates, and Pilots of America today petitioned the United States Maritime Commission to name one of the new Liberty ships after Andrew Furuseth, one of the founders of the Sailors Union of the Pacific.

 In a resolution forwarded by Captain C.F.
 May, president, the Commission was asked to select one of the ships to be launched on Labor Day, September 7.
 Captain May told the commission that, if the committee selects a vessel to be named Furuseth, it “will not only be honoring an outstanding labor leader and citizen, but also recognizing the American marine seaman of today for his bravery and sacrifices which he is making to win the war.”